-Assessment of the individual course components may be in the form of numerical marks or letter grades.
+The Office of the Student Ombuds offers confidential interviews, advice and support to students facing academic, discipline, interpersonal and financial difficulties.
+Grading Assessment of the individual course components may be in the form of numerical marks or letter grades.
 The final letter grade will be based on "a combination of absolute achievement and relative performance in a class" (University Calendar, Evaluation Procedures and Grading System).
 The University Grading Procedure mandates that "a student's level of achievement of the goals/outcomes of a course, their grade, and the descriptor of that grade must be aligned" (https://policiesonline.ualberta.ca/).
-The following guidelines have been adopted by the Department of Modern Languages and Cultural Studies:

-"MLCS Undergraduate Grading Scale"

-Descriptor Letter Grade % Grade Point Value Excellent.
-A+, A or A- is earned by work which is superior in A + 4.0 97-100 content and form and demonstrates an exceptional grasp of the subject matter.
-The grade of A+ designates work that far exceeds A 4.0 93-96 course expectations.
+The following guidelines have been adopted by the Department of Modern Languages and Cultural Studies: "MLCS Undergraduate Grading Scale" Descriptor Letter Grade Grade Point Value % Excellent.
+A+, A or A- is earned by work which is superior in content and form and demonstrates an exceptional grasp of the subject matter.
+The grade of A+ designates work that far exceeds A+ A 4.0 4.0 3.7 97-100 93-96 90-92 course expectations.
 Grades in the A range are normally achieved by a small number of students.
-A- 3.7 90-92 Good.
-B+, B or B- is earned by work that demonstrates a thorough B+ 3.3 87-89 comprehension of the course material and a good command of relevant skills.
-Grades in the B range are normally achieved by the В 3.0 83-86 largest number of students. В- 2.7 80-82 Satisfactory.
-C+, C or C- is earned by work that demonstrates an C+ 2.3 77-79 adequate grasp of the course material and relevant skills.
-Grades in the C range designate work that has met the basic requirements of the C 2.0 73-76 course.
-C- 1.7 70-72 Poor/Minimal Pass.
-D+ or D is earned by work that demonstrates D+ 1.3 65-69 minimal familiarity with the course material.
-Grades in the D range generally indicate insufficient preparation for subsequent courses in D 1.0 60-64 the subject matter.
-T. " F 0.0 0-59 Failure.
+Good.
+B+, B or B- is earned by work that demonstrates a A- B+ 3.3 90-92 87-89 thorough comprehension of the course material and a good command of relevant skills.
+Grades in the B range are normally achieved by the largest number of students.
+B B- 3.0 2.7 83-86 80-82 Satisfactory.
+C+, C or C- is earned by work that demonstrates an adequate grasp of the course material and relevant skills.
+Grades in the C range designate work that has met the basic requirements of the course.
+C+ C C- 2.3 2.0 1.7 77-79 73-76 70-72 Poor/Minimal Pass.
+D+ or D is earned by work that demonstrates minimal familiarity with the course material.
+Grades in the D range generally indicate insufficient preparation for subsequent courses in the subject matter.
+D+ D 1.3 65-69 60-64 Failure.
+F 0.0 0-59 Copyright: Simone Pfleger, Faculty of Arts, University of Alberta 2019